kavyachel/mappy/README.md

 A little map app where you can drop pins and tag places you want to remember.
 Click anywhere on the map, add a title and some tags, and it's saved.
 You can edit and delete pins too, filter by tag, and the sidebar stays in sync with whatever's on screen.

-Built with React + Mapbox on the frontend and Flask + SQLite on the backend.
+Built with React + Mapbox + React Query on the frontend and Flask + SQLite on the backend.

 ## Getting Started